RedWings-RedBull/devops-code-challenge/README.md

 ### Steps ###
-1) Clone the repo to your system with the command below: git clone challenge https://github.com/RedWings-RedBull/devops-code-challenge.git
+1) Clone the repo to your system with the command below.

+	git clone challenge https://github.com/RedWings-RedBull/devops-code-challenge.git

 2) Open your terminal and navigate so that the "deployment template" folder is your current working directory.

-3) Enter the command below, except replaced SUBNETIDGOESHERE with the subnet ID you want to deploy to:
+3) Enter the command below, except replaced SUBNETIDGOESHERE with the subnet ID you wish to deploy within.

 	aws cloudformation create-stack --stack-name interview-challenge-deployment --template-body file://./CloudFormationTemplate.yaml --capabilities CAPABILITY_NAMED_IAM --parameters 'ParameterKey=SubnetID,ParameterValue=SUBNETIDGOESHERE'